 Non-degree Students.
 Distance learning courses are available for any non-degree student who desires to further their learning.
-Permission to enroll in a distance learning course must be obtained through the registrar's office.
+Permission to enroll in a distance learning course must be obtained through the Registrar's Office.
+Distance learning courses from other post-secondary institutions for transfer of credit will undergo the same evaluation as any course requested for transfer.